Last Updated on by Adriaan Du Toit

-However, MailerLite’s free plan is essentially an unlimited trial period during which you can get accustomed to the tool and the company itself, which is a very attractive proposition for someone new to email marketing.
+However, MailerLite’s free plan is essentially an unlimited trial period during which you can get accustomed to the tool (including all premium features) and the company itself, which is a very attractive proposition for someone new to email marketing.

-Pricing starts at $10 per month and then increases in predetermined increments for every 10k or 20k subsequent email addresses you have on your subscriber list.
+Pricing starts at $10 per month and then increases in predetermined increments for every 10k or 20k subsequent email addresses you have on your email list.

 Here’s an extract from the pricing levels MailerLite offers:

 - Free plan: up to 1,000 subscribers